WHAT ARE YOU LOOKING FOR

 Some of the key findings of this article include:

-• Burnout was associated with a triple to almost quadruple increase in the odds of job dissatisfaction and regrets about career choices.
+• Burnout nearly tripled to quadrupled the odds of job dissatisfaction and regrets about career choices.

 • Physicians with burnout were three times more likely to consider quitting than staying in their jobs.

-• Burnout is associated with significantly lower productivity and doubled odds of patient incidents, low levels of professionalism, and significant decreases in patient satisfaction.
+• Burnout significantly lowers productivity and doubles the odds of patient incidents, low levels of professionalism, and decreases in patient satisfaction.

 The well-being of physicians is vital for safe healthcare systems.
 The BKM study states that urgent action is required to protect patients, physicians, and health systems.
 This should include evidence-based and system-oriented interventions to design working environments that promote staff engagement and prevent burnout.